dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 You can name your connection anything you like.
 Leave all the default settings as is for now and click the **Create** button to create the connection.

 Next, let's go into this database connection and connect it to our Auth0 account.
 Click on your newly created connection and navigate to the **Custom Database** tab.
 Flip the switch titled "Use my own database" and the **Database Action Scripts** section will be enabled.
-This is where we will write our code to connect to our existing Stormpath user datastore.
-We will need to write two scripts: **Login** and **Get User**. **Login** to manage the login process and **Get User** to manage looking up accounts when a user attempts to reset their password.
+This is where we will write our code to connect to your existing Stormpath user datastore.
+We will need to write two scripts: **Login** and **Get User**. **Login** will proxy the login process and **Get User** to manage looking up accounts when a user attempts to reset their password.

 ![Enable Custom Database]()